Actionable Insights

 The Investment Policy Statement

-Your IPS is the governing document of your endowment's investment program.
-Once adopted by the board, it is the standard against which every decision is measured — and the document you reach for when markets make the wrong decision feel urgent.
+The IPS is the governing document of your endowment's investment program.
+Once adopted by the board, it is the standard against which every decision is measured — and the document you reach for when markets make the wrong decision tempting.

 2.1